RobC30/Election-Analysis/README.md

 7. Write a for loop with necessary calculations to determine a state's total votes & percentage vs. all states
 8. Determine largest State turnout.

-See below preview of what new lines of code might look like to create a __State Analyis__:
+See below preview of what new lines of code might look like to create a __State Analysis__:

 ![image](https://raw.githubusercontent.com/RobC30/Election-Analysis/main/Resources/state.PNG)